n3k/CertSlayer/README.md

-The proxy server binds to 8080 and redirects the connections made to the monitored domains to a rouge web server that it is setup on the fly with a specific test certificate.
+The proxy server binds to 8080 and redirects the connections made to the monitored domains to a rogue web server that is setup on the fly with a specific test certificate.

 It generates a .CSV with the results of every test: